Friends, I have a treat for you today. I just finished this DIY Modern End Table and it was so easy to build. I love it so much!

 Step 5: Cut the top for the end table.

-The directions call for a 16″ square top.
 Measure the distance between the legs.
-They should both be 16″ but don’t worry if they’re slightly off.
-Even with my obsessive measuring one side was just under 16″.
+They should the same but don’t worry if they’re slightly off.
+Even with my obsessive measuring one side was just slightly off.

-If you intend to leave the plywood edge exposed your board should be the same as the distance between the legs.
-If you want edge banding adjust your board dimensions slightly to accommodate the extra thickness of two pieces which are appox 1/16″.
+You can leave the plywood edge exposed on your board if you want.
+With that option the top should be the same measurement as the distance between the legs.
+If you use edge banding adjust your board dimensions slightly to accommodate the extra thickness.

 If you aren’t sure you can always cut your plywood and trim slightly as necessary until you get a fit you’re happy with.